 “What the hell is this?
 I can’t copy this, its rubbish,” said Steve sneering.
 “Are you trying to get me into trouble?
 You know I’m on the edge of getting kicked out of school,” he complained, and threw the paper back at Josh.

 The problem with Steve was that it was always someone else’s fault and never his own.
 He never took or had any sense of responsibility, except to blag what he felt he deserved to have.
 His actions, in some form, were always destructive.
 He would never help anyone unless, in some twisted way, it was to cause someone harm.
 Secretly Josh hated him, but what could he do?
-He felt he had to go along with the idiot as though he was in some kind of hypnotic trance he couldn’t escape.
-Whatever Josh decided or wanted to do Steve, without fail, was always there to discredit or mock him, so Josh gave up trying; which is really what Steve wanted - to keep control of him.
-In fact Steve was like that with the rest of the group he and Josh hung around with.
+He felt he had to go along with the idiot, as though he was in some kind of hypnotic trance he couldn’t escape.
+Whatever Josh decided or wanted to do, Steve, without fail, was always there to discredit or mock him, so Josh gave up trying; which was what Steve really wanted—to keep control of him.
+In fact, Steve was like that with the rest of the group he and Josh hung around with.